Book family-friendly attractions

 Travelling in London with kids

-- Soar above the river Thames in the Emirates Air Line cable car and enjoy great views of London.
+- Soar above the river Thames in the IFS Cloud Cable Car and enjoy great views of London.

 - Rest your feet while getting an eyeful of the city’s top attractions onboard a hop-on hop-off bus tour.

 - Sit at the front of a driverless Docklands Light Railway train to pretend you’re driving it!

 - Climb aboard a classic Concorde and enjoy a virtual "flight" at the Brooklands Museum.